 At the time of CTP finalization, trial 1479-0003 is in the reporting phase.
 Trial 1479-0003 was an open-label, randomized, 4-way crossover Phase I trial.
-The trial investigated relative bioavailability of BI 1810631 after administration as [REDACTED]
+The trial investigated relative bioavailability of BI 1810631 after administration as two different formulations (trial formulation 1 [TF1] and new formulation [NF]), investigated the [REDACTED]